AustinZhai8/Smart-Alarm/README.md

     accuracy                          0.652      5004
 ```

 Deep-sleep recall of 0.19 is not a model I'd ship a feature on.
-I tried the usual moves —
+I tried the usual moves
-removing the gravity offset, pushing 20 trees to 100 — and 100 trees "improved" accuracy to
+(removing the gravity offset, pushing 20 trees to 100), and 100 trees "improved" accuracy to
 0.768 only by predicting *light* almost every time (deep recall fell to 0.10).
 Classic
 majority-class collapse.